ROAR-QUTRC/perseus-v2/software/ros_ws/src/perseus_sensors/src/m2m2_lidar/README.md

 The `m2m2_lidar` node reads data from the LIDAR sensor and publishes it to a ROS topic for other nodes to consume.

-## Dependencies

-nlohmann for json
-openssl for decoding byte64

 ## Build & Installation

-It should build as part of the environment biuld, threre is no need to build and install separately.
+It should build as part of the environment build, there is no need to build and install separately.

 ## Usage